ucsf-wynton/wynton-website-hpc/docs/hpc/software/apptainer.md

 ## Instructions

-All tasks for using Linux containers, such as downloading, building, and running containers, is done via the `apptainer` client and supported on {{ site.cluster.name }}.
+All tasks for using Linux containers, such as downloading, building, and running containers, are done via the `apptainer` client and supported on {{ site.cluster.name }}.
 The most common command calls are:

 * Use an existing container:
   - `apptainer run <image>` - run predefined script within container